kivikakk/avrbasic/README.md

 # avrbasic
-A BASIC implementation for the ATmega328p.
+An interactive BASIC interpreter for the ATmega328p.

+Re-live your TRS-80 memories with your ATmega.
+Maybe.

 ![](running.jpg)